-- 6.6.1 Holidays 40-hour week Employees - 6.6.1.1 The District observes the following standard holidays and provides all regular employees time off with pay at their normal rate of pay:
+6.6.1 Holidays - 40-hour week Employees

+6.6.1.1 The District observes the following standard holidays and provides all regular employees time off with pay at their normal rate of pay:
-New Year's Day (January 1)

-Martin Luther King, Jr. Birthday (3rd Monday in January)

-President's Day (3rd Monday in February)

-Memorial Day (last Monday in May)

-Juneteenth (June 19th or 20th, depending on how the dates fall)

-Independence Day (July 4)

-Labor Day (1st Monday in September)

-Veterans Day (November 11)

-Thanksgiving Day (4th Thursday in November)

-Friday after Thanksgiving

-Christmas Day (December 25)
+New Year's Day (January 1) Martin Luther King, Jr. Birthday (3rd Monday in January) President's Day (3rd Monday in February) Memorial Day (last Monday in May) Independence Day (July 4) Labor Day (1st Monday in September) Veterans Day (November 11) Thanksgiving Day (4th Thursday in November) Friday after Thanksgiving Christmas Day (December 25)

-- 6.6.1.2 The District may, at its discretion, require a 40-hour week employee to work on a scheduled holiday and provide pay in lieu of time off.
-Any regular employee who is required to work on a District holiday shall be compensated at the rate of two and one-half times the employee's regular rate of pay. - 6.6.1.3 Any holiday which falls on a Sunday shall be observed on the following Monday.
-Any holiday which falls on a Saturday shall be observed on the preceding Friday. - 6.6.1.4 When a regular day off of any regular employee whose work schedule is other than Monday through Friday falls on a holiday, then, at the Fire Chief's discretion, the employee will be provided with (1) a day off with pay on the day preceding or succeeding the holiday, or (2) eight hours of compensatory time off. - 6.6.1.5 Holidays with pay shall be provided for the first 30 consecutive calendar days of any leave with pay.
+6.6.1.2 The District may, at its discretion, require a 40-hour week employee to work on a scheduled holiday and provide pay in lieu of time off.
+Any regular employee who is required to work on a District holiday shall be compensated at the rate of wo and one-half times the employee's regular rate of pay.
+All other employees required to work on District holiday shall be compensated at their regular rate of pay for actual time worked.

+6.6.1.3 Any holiday which falls on a Sunday shall be observed on the following Monday.
+Any holiday which falls on a Saturday shall be observed on the preceding Friday.

+6.6.1.4 When a regular day off of any regular employee whose work schedule is other than Monday through Friday falls on a holiday, then, at the Fire Chief's discretion, the employee will be provided with (1) a day off with pay on the day preceding or succeeding the holiday, or (2) eight hours of compensatory time off.

+6.6.1.5 Holidays with pay shall be provided for the first 30 consecutive calendar days of any leave with pay.
 Holiday with pay benefits shall not be provided during any unpaid leave of absence or after the first 30 consecutive days of any leave with pay.

-6.6.2 Holidays - Shift Personnel: If a holiday falls on a firefighter's shift, there will be no additional time-off or compensation for working the holiday shift.
+6.6.2 Holidays - Shift Personnel

+6.6.2.1 If a holiday falls on a firefighter's shift, there will be no additional timeoff or compensation for working the holiday shift.